FrodoCompacto/audio-quality-checker/README.md

 6. **Check the results**:
    - `audio_analysis.xlsx` will be created/updated.
-   - `errors.txt` will list any issues encountered.
+   - `program.log` will list any issues encountered.

 ---

 ## 📁 File Outputs

 - **audio_analysis.xlsx**: Detailed report.
-- **errors.txt**: Log file with errors and problematic tracks.
+- **program.log**: Log file with errors and other data.
 - **processed_state.json**: Internal tracking to skip already analyzed files.

 ---